LeandroCasco/LeandroCasco/README.md

 - 📫 How to reach me: cascoleandro2001@gmail.com
 - 😄 Pronouns: Lean, Casquito
 - ⚡ Fun fact: ...
-- 📜 Favorite phrase: "Son nuestras elecciones, Harry, las que muestran lo que somos, mucho más que nuestras habilidades" J. K. Rowling
+- 📜 Favorite phrase: "It is our choices, Harry, that show who we are, much more than our abilities."
+J. K. Rowling

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🚀💻 Technologies & Tools